 Some individuals are allergic to latex, so for this reason only latex free gloves should be used in the labs.
+Some individuals are allergic to nitrile, in this case food service gloves may be used.

 3. Eye and Face Protection: chemical splash goggles, safety glasses, and face shields.